rchain/board/Bylaws.md

-governing body of a Foreign Subsidiary to establish a fixed percentage or minimum patronage dividend or its equivalent that will be returned to active members based upon their purchases, even though the amount to be returned may exceed net distributable surplus for the applicable year, if such board or governing body determines that it is advantageous to do so for marketing or other businessreasons.
+governing body of a Foreign Subsidiary to establish a fixed percentage or minimum patronage dividend or its equivalent that will be returned to active members based upon their purchases, even though the amount to be returned may exceed net distributable surplus for the applicable year, if such board or governing body determines that it is advantageous to do so for marketing or other business reasons.

 ## ARTICLE VI - Token Governance
 ### 31. RChain Tokens